Skip to content

 Use Case Suitable?
 Notes

-Document store ✅ Excellent Full SQL support
+Document store ✅ Excellent SQL and schema APIs

 Development with Studio UI ✅ Excellent Server mode included

-Multi-master replication ❌ Not supported Java/Server only
+Multi-master replication ❌ Not supported Java server only

 Custom query language ❌ Not supported Use built-in languages